 Individuals may opt for a trust fund to assist financially-struggling family members.
 Or, they may create a trust to protect their assets from creditors.
 Whatever the reason, there are nuances in Singapore law that can complicate the process.

-If you ever decide on setting up a trust, your best action to avoid disputes or legal issues is to consult with a lawyer.
+If you ever decide on setting up a trust, your best action to avoid disputes or legal issues is to consult with a divorce lawyer in Singapore.
+For any matters related to criminal law, seeking advice from a criminal lawyer in Singapore can be crucial.
 Tembusu Law is a modern-day law firm in Singapore that can assist you with legal concerns.
 Call us now for a free 30-minute consultation.
 We’ll be more than happy to help you with your case.

 Frequently Asked Questions About Trusts In Singapore